fluid-dev/hexo-theme-fluid/README_en.md

 theme: fluid
 ```

-## Configuration
+## Smooth upgrade

-Starting with v1.4.0, you can go to the source directory of the blog root directory (not the source directory of the theme), create the `_data` directory, and create `fluid_config.yml` inside it.
-Copy the modified or all configuration items in `/theme/fluid/_config.yml` to `fluid_config.yml`.
-The configuration in `fluid_config.yml` will automatically overwrite `/theme/fluid/_config.yml` when `hexo g`, and will not be lost after updating the theme.
+Starting with v1.4.0, you can use Hexo [data files](https://hexo.io/docs/data-files.html) to host theme configurations:

+1. Go to the site's `/source/_data/` directory (note: not the `source` directory of the theme), create `_data` directory if it did not exist.
+2. Create `fluid_config.yml` and copy the modified or all configuration items from the theme configuration file into it.
+In this way, configuration item in `fluid_config.yml` will automatically override the theme's `_config.yml` when `hexo g` and will not be lost after updating the theme.
-Starting with v1.5.0, all resource references can be configured with `_static_prefix` (this means you can use cdnjs, jsDelivr or your own CDN server to speed up resource loading).
-It also supports configuring automatic overrides by writing `_data/fluid_static_prefix.yml`.

-In other cases, it is recommended to back up `/theme/fluid/_config.yml` and your customized files before the update to avoid loss after the update.
+3. Move your custom resource files (head_img, about.md, etc.) to site's `source` folder (don't forget to change the reference address for the resource in the configuration file)
+4. (v1.5.0 version and above) If you need to use a CDN or other means to store static resources: Copy theme's `_static_prefix.yml` to site's `/source/_data/`, rename it to `fluid_static_prefix.yml` and modify its configuration.
+If `_data/fluid_static_prefix.yml` exists, it will automatically overwrite theme's `_static_prefix.yml`.

+After completing the above steps, in the future update, you only need to overwrite the `theme/fluid` folder with the new release.

 ## FAQ